-Lots of students will be looking for off-campus housing near UBC campus this fall before they buy their textbooks.
+Plenty of students will be looking for off-campus housing near the UBC campus this fall before they buy their textbooks.
 We’re liv.rent, a rental platform and more, and we wanted to help UBC students who were looking for homes nearby.
 In this guide, we’re coving all the basics of off-campus living in Vancouver including the best places to find apartments and roommates.
-We’ve listed the best neighbourhoods by convenience, proximity to campus, and available amenities.
+Here, we’ll cover the best neighbourhoods for UBC students in terms of convenience, proximity to campus, and available amenities.
 That way, your commute won’t cut too much into your study time.

 Table of Contents